Charis Gantes is Professor and Director of the Institute of Steel Structures, at the

 and he has co-authored a book on applications of special issues in structural steel design.
 He edited a collective volume and parrticipated in two more, and he is co-author of approximately 10 book chapters,

-100 technical papers published in international journals, and 200 technical papers published in proceedings of international conferences.
-His research work has received more than 1700 citations.
+more than 100 technical papers published in international journals, and 180 technical papers published in proceedings of international conferences.
+His research work has received more than 2200 citations with an h-index equal to 26.

 - He is Editor-in-Chief of the Journal of the International Association for Shell and Spatial Structures, Associate Editor of Frontiers in Built Environment - Earthquake Engineering,